linuxhw/hw-probe/README.md

 * openSUSE 12.0 and later
 * Manjaro 0.8 and later
 * ROSA Linux R1 and later
+* elementary OS 0.2 and later
 * Fedora 15 and later (need to add `fuse-libs` package to host on Fedora 15, 16 and 17)
 * CentOS 7 and later
+* Mageia 2 and later
 * Alt Linux 7 and later
 * Gentoo 12 and later
+* Sabayon 13 and later
+* Slackware 14.2 and later

 Docker
 ------